 Ore haul traffic is expected to be the main source of dust generated along the Tote Road.
-Mitigation measures to minimize dust emissions will include outfitting ore haul trucks with a roll-on tarp cover, regulating speed limits, and utilizing water and dust suppressants during snow free months.
+Mitigation measures to minimize dust emissions will include regulating speed limits, and utilizing water and dust suppressants during snow free months.
 No other specific mitigation measures are provided.
 Table 6-2 outlines the correction actions that will be implemented if higher than expected dust deposition rates along the Tote Road are observed.